alexanderbazhenoff/virtue-da-dirty-soul-intro/README.md

 ## Technical info

-This intro was written by an hour or so with 'giga-screen' ZX-Spectrum effect usage, 25fps colour blinking that allows you to mix colour palette.
+This intro was written by an hour or so with ['software giga-screen'](https://en.wikipedia.org/wiki/ZX_Spectrum_graphic_modes) ZX-Spectrum effect usage, 25fps colour blinking that allows you to mix colour palette.

 ## Story